-All your life, you have been working towards flourishing in your professional life.
-However, if you find your significant other creating obstacles for you instead of encouraging you to do better, then there is no point in continuing such a relationship.
+All your life, you have been working towards your professional goals, before even your partner came along.
 An understanding partner will celebrate your professional success and help you do more in life.

 4. The friends you have and the time you spend with them

-Arbitrarily if your better half wants you to give up hanging out with your friends, then ensure that you do not yield to his/her pressure.
+If your significant other wants you to give up hanging out with your friends or makes demands on your time when you had planned something with them, ensure you do not yield to his/her pressure.
 It is normal if your partner dislikes some of your friends for no valid reason whatsoever, but then it is his/her problem, not yours.

 A relationship should give you the opportunity to explore yourself completely and grow into a better person.
 It should make you feel positive about yourself.

 6. Your dignity as a person should be held high

-However, if your partner is not able to respect you and preserve your dignity, then being in such a relationship is going to be tough for you.
+However, if your partner is not able to respect you and starts to openly show this disrespect, then being in such a relationship is going to be tough for you.

 7. Your hobbies and interests should never be looked down upon